awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 Currently, the Amazon EC2 `Describe*` API actions do not support resource\-level permissions, so you cannot restrict which individual resources users can view in the launch wizard\.
 However, you can apply resource\-level permissions on the `ec2:RunInstances` API action to restrict which resources users can use to launch an instance\.
 The launch fails if users select options that they are not authorized to use\.

-**b\.
-Restrict access to specific instance type, subnet, and region**
+**Restrict access to specific instance type, subnet, and region**

 The following policy allows users to launch `m1.small` instances using AMIs owned by Amazon, and only into a specific subnet \(`subnet-1a2b3c4d`\)\.
 Users can only launch in the sa\-east\-1 region\.
 If users select a different region, or select a different instance type, AMI, or subnet in the launch wizard, the launch fails\.

 The first statement grants users permission to view the options in the launch wizard, as demonstrated in the example above\.
 The second statement grants users permission to use the network interface, volume, key pair, security group, and subnet resources for the `ec2:RunInstances` action, which are required to launch an instance into a VPC\.
-For more information about using the `ec2:RunInstances` action, see [6: Launching Instances \(RunInstances\)](ExamplePolicies_EC2.md#iam-example-runinstances)\.
+For more information about using the `ec2:RunInstances` action, see [Launching Instances \(RunInstances\)](ExamplePolicies_EC2.md#iam-example-runinstances)\.
 The third and fourth statements grant users permission to use the instance and AMI resources respectively, but only if the instance is an `m1.small` instance, and only if the AMI is owned by Amazon\.

 ```
 {